inmanta/inmanta-core/docs/model_developers/configurationmodel.rst

     * ``license`` License the module is released under
     * ``copyright`` Copyright holder name and date.
     * ``install_mode`` This key determines what version of a module should be selected when a module is downloaded.
-This is used when the module version is not "pinned" in the ``requires`` list.
 The available values are:

-        * release (default): Only use a released version, that is compatible with the current compiler.
+        * release (default): Only use a released version, that is compatible with the current compiler and the version constraints defined ``requires`` list.
         * prerelease: Similar to release, but also prerelease versions are allowed.
         * master: Use the master branch.